Nattupura Pattu: Production

 Kasthuri Raja revealed that when he first started the film he had no script except the title.
 The struggles of folk artists in Theni formed the basis for the script.

 Soundtrack

-The film score and the soundtrack were composed by Ilaiyaraaja.
-The soundtrack, released in 1996, features 6 tracks with lyrics written by the director himself.
+The soundtrack was composed by Ilaiyaraaja, with lyrics written by the director himself.
 The song "Otharoova" was well received and became a chartbuster.
+It was reused with alterations in the Tamil film Good Bad Ugly (2025).